Vivaldi101/SimpleCube/README.md

 # SimpleCube

-Simple texture mapped cube using OpenGL ES3 profile
+Simple texture mapped cube with GUI and picking using OpenGL.